The Udderly DIVINE BOVINES

 Dear Cow Wabby,

 I recently noticed a bull from the neighbor's pasture peeking over the fence at me.
-I think he's interested, but I don't know how to tell for sure.

-Any advise?
+Any advice?

 Signed,